janedoe941/cafealpha/_posts/2025-01-14-youtube-list.md

 toc: true
 ---

 This is a continuously expanding list where I will post YouTube content like essays and podcasts that I consider particularly instructive and well-presented.
-I may make a separate post dedicated to channels.
+I may at some point be tempted to put a few cat videos on here, but I will try my best to keep feline hijinks to a respectable minimum.

 ## Media Critique